Anse aux Pins

 Anse aux Pins ([ɑ̃s o pɛ̃]) is an administrative district of Seychelles located on the island of Mahé.
 Soleil Island is part of the district.

 Geography

 Anse aux Pins is situated in the East Region of Mahe, and is bordered by Cascade, Pointe Larue, and Au Cap Districts.
-There are six sub-districts: Anse Faure, Anse Aux Pins Central, Bodamien, Cayole Estate, Capucin, and Reef Estate.
+There are nine sub-districts: Anse Faure, Anse Aux Pins Central, Bodamien, Cayole, Ramo, Berlin, Capucin, Anse Aux Pins Reef Estate, and Ile Soleil.